dev-bootcamp-2019/final-project-SuperSuperSingh/README.md

 ```
 $ truffle migrate --reset
 ```
-Note that the first instance of project setup may require adminstrator access - $sudo truffle migrate --reset
+Note that the first instance of project setup may require administrator access - $sudo truffle migrate --reset

 In a third terminal (or tab), run
 ```